dcapwell/scala-tour/macros/macro_basics.md

 ### Macro Bundles
 When defining the user facing API, you can tell it that the macro can be found inside a given class (`Foo.bar`).
 This lets you define the `Context` as a param to the class and import its `universe` one time.
 Each function inside this class will look like the function above, but with the first param group omitted.

 There is one issue with this though, macro bundles was only added in scala 2.11.
 If you want support for this in 2.10 you will need a compiler plugin called [Macro Paradise](http://docs.scala-lang.org/overviews/macros/paradise.html).
-Need to test it, but I belive that users of the macro code that depends on macro paradise will also need to include macro paradise.
+Need to test it, but I believe that users of the macro code that depends on macro paradise will also need to include macro paradise.
 This still needs to be tested.